karolchoron/files-managment-JavaEE/README.md

 # PPT Files Managment Application in JavaEE

-PPT FILE STORAGE PROJECT / PROJEKT PRZECHOWYWANIA PLIKÓW PPT
+PPT FILES MANAGMENT PROJECT / PROJEKT PRZECHOWYWANIA PLIKÓW PPT

 A student project made in JavaEE technology, whose task is to manage files in a database. <br />
 The program allows the following operations: